amstringer0303/landfastice_detection/README.md

-# U-Net Arctic Sea Ice Classification Pipeline
+# U-Net Arctic Landfast Ice Classification Pipeline

 This repository contains a modular deep learning pipeline for classifying sea ice features in Arctic coastal environments using Sentinel-2 RGB imagery, with a focus on **accurate landfast ice edge detection**.
 The model uses a 4-channel input (RGB + distance-to-coast) and predicts per-pixel semantic classes.